frederic-perez/AmE-dictionary/data/idioms.md

 __pass along__
 __pass away__ _euphemism_ To die. _When I pass away, I don’t want an elaborate funeral._
 __pass on__
+__pass the buck__ To shift or reassign the blame or responsibility (for something) to another person, group, or thing.
 __pass up__
 __pass with flying colors__ :two::hammer:
 __pat (one) on the back__ To praise one. _The only reason he stays late at work is so the boss will pat him on the back._
 __patch up__ :three::dart: __1__ To mend, repair, or service something to the point of being functional or whole again, especially temporarily, typically by adding material to cover or connect broken or missing parts.
 A noun or pronoun can be used between “patch” and “up.”
 To fix something quickly so it can be used until it’s repaired properly or replaced. _John patched up the hose with an old bike tube._ __2__ To restore a relationship damaged by a disagreement or dispute.
 A noun or pronoun can be used between “patch” and “up.” _I tried to patch up my dispute with Marcy, but she isn’t ready to forgive me._ __3__ To treat someone’s wound, injury, or illness.
 A noun or pronoun can be used between “patch” and “up.” _I know you’re hurting, but the doctors here will patch you up._
-__pave the way (for someone or something)__
+__pave the way (for someone or something)__ :three::hammer:
 __pave the way__ :two::hammer:
 __pay (for something) out of pocket__
 __pay (for something) up front__
 __pay (one’s) last respects__ To show or express one’s respect for someone who has died, especially by attending their funeral, wake, memorial service, etc. _Anyone who wishes to pay their last respects to my husband is welcome to do so at the viewing this Saturday, from 10 AM to 4 PM._
 __pay dirt__ Something very, particularly, or abundantly valuable or useful, especially that which has been discovered after a long or arduous search.
 Used especially in the phrase “hit/strike pay dirt.” _I was combing through books in the library for hours trying to find material for my thesis, when finally I hit pay dirt with an old collection of literary criticisms from the 1970s._
 __pay homage (to someone or something)__ :two::hammer:
-__pay it forward__ To perform some act of kindness for someone else after being the recipient of such an act oneself. _Treat people with generosity and kindness.
+__pay it forward__ :two: To perform some act of kindness for someone else after being the recipient of such an act oneself. _Treat people with generosity and kindness.
 Chances are, they’ll pay it forward and be kind to others, too._
 __pay off__ _Netflix’s crackdown on password sharing pays off with almost 6 million new subscribers._
 __pay out__ _It pays out in the long run._
 __pay thanks__ To pay thanks to someone is an expression of gratitude and appreciation.
 It can be used in a variety of situations, such as when expressing gratitude after receiving a gift or help from another person, or simply thanking them for being part of your life.
 __pay the price__ To suffer the consequences for doing something or risking something. _Oh, my head!
 I am paying the price for drinking too much last night._
 __pay through the nose (for something)__ :three::hammer:
+__PC__
 __peace of mind__ A tranquility that results from not having worries, guilt, or problems. _If peace of mind is more important to you than earning a lot of money, maybe you should consider teaching._
 __peace out__ :two: To depart; to leave. _Let’s peace out.
 It’s too hot in here._ _Electronic health records are everywhere, so peace out, paper charts._
+__peach fuzz__ _informal_ A nickname for “vellus hair,” a very thin, soft layer of hair, likened to that which appears on the skin of a peach.
 __pearl jam__ _Syn_ man batter, semen, come, man juice
 __pearly whites__ A person’s set of teeth. _Be sure to brush your pearly whites twice a day, or you might end up getting a cavity!_
 __pecking order__ :three:::hammer: _Regardless of how good you are at your job, whether you’re a consultant, [...,] physician’s associate, or GP, qualifications still puts you in a pecking order._
 __pedal to the metal__ __1__ Drive as fast as you can; push the accelerator down. _We’re going to be late—pedal to the metal!_ __2__ Do something with maximum speed or effort. _Pedal to the metal, boys—we need to get these packages shipped by the end of the day._ _OpenAI has been going pedal to the metal for months now._
 __peel off__ __3__ To deviate or depart from a group’s course or direction of movement. _When he saw his parents approaching, Tom peeled off from his friends and ducked down a side alley._
 __peeping Tom__ A person who secretly watches others, especially for sexual gratification; a voyeur.
+__peeps__
 __peg it__ To leave or depart very quickly or suddenly. _You’d better peg it, or you’re going to be late for school!_ _After a really long day at the office, I pegged it out of there as soon as the clock struck 5!_
 __peg someone as something__ (have someone pegged as something) To think of someone in a certain way. _Susan pegged the new employee as a lazy worker._ _She had him pegged as a fortune hunger._
 __penguin suit__ _slang_ A man’s formal evening wear, i.e., a tuxedo. _I need to find somewhere I can rent a penguin suit for my brother’s wedding this summer._
 __people pleaser__ (_less commonly_ people-pleaser)
+__percolate__ In the context of James Ellroy’s novels, “percolate” means to spread or become known gradually or by word of mouth.
+It’s often used to describe the way information or rumors circulate in the criminal underworld, or how news of a crime or scandal might slowly reach the public.
 __perfect storm__ :seven: A critical or disastrous situation created by a powerful concurrence of factors.
 __period__
 __perk up__ :four: To make or become more lively, energetic, attentive, cheerful, dynamic, etc. _I wish you would perk up._ _I think I need some coffee to perk me up._ _The mint perks everything up._
 __pester (someone) for (something)__ To continually annoy someone with requests for something. _I wish you would stop pestering me for a new bicycle; your birthday will be here soon enough!_
 __pet hate__ A source of annoyance for one; a pet peeve. _Ugh, my pet hate is people who chew with their mouths open._
 __Peter Pan syndrome__ A psychological state or condition in which a grown person cannot or refuses to act like an adult; a stubborn and persistent immaturity found in an adult person. _I seem cursed to only find men who have some damned Peter Pan syndrome.
 I’m tired of going out with guys who act like children!_
+__phase out__ :two::hammer:
 __phish__ To attempt to steal personal information that can be used to defraud someone by pretending to be person or website that legitimately requires such information.
 __phooey__
 __phub__ :two::hammer: